-Sacral neuromodulation is a procedure used to treat men and women with chronic urinary retention, as well as symptoms of overactive bladder (a frequent and urgent need to pass urine, with associated leakage of urine), who have not responded to medication or physiotherapy.
-As yet there are no other treatments to solve the issue of chronic urinary retention.
+Sacral neuromodulation is a procedure used to treat men and women with chronic urinary retention, as well as symptoms of overactive bladder (a frequent and urgent need to pass urine, with associated leakage of urine).
+It can also be used to treat fecal (bowel) incontinence.
 Clean intermittent self catheterization (CISC) or indwelling catheters in the bladder are the only other known methods for managing urinary retention.
-For some patients, however, sacral neuromodulation can restore normal function to the bladder.
-Sacral neuromodulation can also be used to treat fecal incontinence.
+Research studies have shown cure or improvement in symptoms in up to 80% of patients with overactive bladder or urinary retention.

 In this Health Topic

 The treatment involves a two-stage surgical procedure performed under local anesthesia with sedation or general anesthesia.
-The initial test phase, the 1st Stage, requires a 2 to 8-week assessment.
-This allows your doctor and you to assess your initial response with an external neuromodulator device in order to assess whether a permanent device will be a good option for you.
+The initial test phase, the 1st Stage, requires a 2- to 8-week assessment.
+This allows your doctor and you to assess your initial response with an external neuromodulator device in order to determine if a permanent device will be a good option for you.

 You will be taught how to connect, switch on and off and increase electrical impulses, also known as amplitude, on your stimulator the day after your 1st stage surgery.
 Once switched on, you may feel a pulsing, tingling, tapping, dragging or pulling sensation anywhere from your urethra (the tube leading from the bladder) to your anus (back passage).

-The possible side effects of this procedure may include pain, skin irritation, infection, device problems, uncomfortable stimulation and lead movement.
-The pain may radiate down the bottom of your back, buttock and thigh to your toes.
+The possible side effects of this procedure may include pain, skin irritation, infection, device problems, uncomfortable stimulation, and lead movement.
+The pain may radiate down the bottom of your back, buttock, and thigh to your toes.
 Occasionally, temporary weakness of the leg has been reported.
 The lead and the battery must be handled carefully.
 If pulled this may result in movement of the permanent electrode leading to loss of sensation or pain as described above.
-If this happens you may have to have the 1st stage repeated if your doctor is in agreement.
-The 1st stage procedure is reversible and can be stopped at any moment by the doctor.
+If this happens you might need to have the 1st stage repeated.
+The 1st stage procedure is reversible and can be stopped at any time by the doctor.

 It is essential that you complete any bladder diaries or investigations required by your medical team following the 1st stage in order to accurately assess your response.

-The 2nd stage procedure requires a 2 to 3 day stay in the hospital and is performed under general anesthesia.
+The 2nd stage procedure generally requires a 1- to 2 day stay in the hospital and is performed under general anesthesia.
 Through a small incision on your back just above the buttocks a permanent neuromodulator battery (Figure 1) is implanted in a pouch under the skin.

 Your modulator will be switched on using a digital handset.
 No external wires will be visible.
 You will be shown how to use your own personal programmer which will enable you to switch the implant on and off and change the settings.
-At times the settings may need fine tuning which means you will need to return to your doctor for reprogramming.
-This is usually because of loss of sensation.
+At times, the settings may need fine tuning which means you will need to return to your doctor for the device to be reprogrammed.
+Reprogramming is usually needed because of loss of sensation.
 The device works best if it operates all the time, day and night.
 You may switch it off at any time.
 You should also carefully read the instruction booklet provided with the device.

-The usual battery life of a modulator is from 5-10 years.
+The usual battery life of a modulator is more than 15 years.
 It may vary depending upon how your modulator is functioning.
 You may notice your symptoms coming back.
-The stimulator will need to be replaced if the battery has run down, but the electrodes need not be changed.
+The stimulator will need to be replaced if the battery has run down, but the electrodes do not need to be changed.

 Implantation of a sacral neuromodulator is contraindicated (absolutely not allowed under any circumstances because the risk outweighs any benefits) for: